Move over, Google Maps, Nokia's free offline navigation coming to Android and iOS before year-end

 Does G Maps have turn by turn navigation?
 I rarely use it.

 posted on Sep 03, 2014, 7:46 AM 0

 posted on Sep 03, 2014, 7:48 AM 9

 Well, kinda.
 If you start the search while you have a data connection, it will give you the turn by turn even after you lose that connection.
 But yeah, complete online functionality would be great.
 I'm ready looking forward to trying it out.

+Of course it has.
+It will also tell you the fastest route and alternate routes, the traffic and if there are road works or accidents.
 Its main "problem" is that it doesn't work if you're offline.
 While I don't think it's a great problem during daily use, a navigator with offline turn by turn navigation could be very useful when you travel, for example.

 Good choice nokia but charm of nokia phone was maps if they will provide to android with same features then there is no use of buying a nokia phone